Scheduled IT Maintenance

 |IT RSS||Tue 5 p.m - 11 p.m.||Wed 10 a.m. - 12 p.m.||Fri 10 a.m. - 12 p.m.|

-- Applications maintenance includes all Web applications commonly used on campus, such as PeopleSoft, Terminal Four, and the Online Help Request system.
+Applications maintenance includes all Web applications commonly used on campus, such as PeopleSoft, Terminal Four, and the Online Help Request system.
 In many cases, customers will see little to no impact other than the inability to access a particular Web application.
-Blackboard services have a special maintenance window reserved in case any updates are applied to the Blackboard environment.
+Canvas services have a special maintenance window reserved in case any updates are applied to the Canvas environment.

 IT reserves the right to perform emergency maintenance as needed to prevent any catastrophic events that are likely to occur or to recover services from such an event.
 This may result in interruptions of campus computing services lasting several hours or longer.